Treaty of Madrid (1670): Terms

-Spain began to legally recognize in Article VII of the 1670 Treaty of Madrid, any territories in the Americas known as the Western Hemisphere that England's subjects had illegally settled by Adverse Possession.
-Before the 1670 treaty, Spain legally considered the Western Hemisphere exclusively as Spanish territory with the exception of Brazil which according to the 1494 Treaty of Tordesillas was Portuguese.
-That treaty acknowledged Christopher Columbus' claiming the Western Hemisphere for Spain on October 12, 1492.
-The Madrid treaty modified Tordesillas in favour of an English legal presence in the Americas.
+Spain recognised in Article VII that territory in the Americas settled by England belonged to England.
+From the Spanish position, it accepted as applicable the legal doctrine of adverse possession.
+Before the 17th century, Spain had considered the Western Hemisphere exclusively as Spanish territory with the exception of Brazil.

 Under the terms of the treaty, all letters of reprisal were revoked by Spain, and reciprocal aid to ships in distress along with permission to repair in each others ports were required.

 England agreed to suppress piracy in the Caribbean, and in return, Spain agreed to permit English ships freedom of movement.
 Both agreed to refrain from trading in the other's Caribbean territory and to limit trading to their own possessions.

 The treaty was then ratified on 28 September.